samdavidnwabanne/AI-Automation-Robotics-Journey/Week-01/Day-04.md

 ## Reflection

 I explored how the way a prompt is structured directly affects the quality and usefulness of an AI response.
-The biggest lesson was that **vagueness in, vagueness out** — a short, underspecified prompt almost always produced a generic or unusable answer, while adding role, context, and a defined output format consistently produced sharper, more actionable results.
+The biggest lesson was that **vagueness in, vagueness out**, a short underspecified prompt almost always produced a generic or unusable answer, while adding role, context, and a defined output format consistently produced sharper, more actionable results.
 Iteration mattered as much as the initial prompt: the first draft was rarely right, and reading the output to see *what* was missing was the fastest way to improve the next attempt.

 ## Key Takeaway